resbaz/ResGuides-Gitbook/README.md

 ## Contribute

 We love contributors!
 Please help us improve or fix the documentation by opening a Pull Request.
+The easiest way to contribute is to click on the `edit this page` button on the blue header bar.